s3nsh1-dev/meta_frontend_capstone/README.md

 ![image](https://github.com/user-attachments/assets/2c04e418-2296-42ba-8dce-ef2683786d18)

 # This project is react 19 implentation of a Little Lemon Restaurant project.
-Design credit goes to : https://github.com/shashankdoeshisstuff/Little-Lemon-Restaurant-Website
+creadit where credit is due XD